 Board members are almost never the ones using the services their organization provides.
 Some may have lived experience: they experienced first-hand the problems their non-profit aims to solve.
 While some people dream of a board full of lived experience, lived experience is not enough.
 Instead, we should want people who currently need our non-profits to be the ones who lead them.

-In an ideal world, a board is a representative group of owners with current lived experience.
+In an ideal world, a board is a representative group of owners that emphasizes current lived experience.
+You could have a mix of current and past lived experience if the board is exclusively made of these two groups.
 These board members would consult with each other and their communities.
 Their collaboration would define the goals and end statements in our strategic plan.

 lived experience is not enough

 There’s an old joke about the non-profits who exist to end poverty.
 If you want to end poverty, the joke goes, give money to people in poverty.
 But the COVID response is showing that… this is actually true.
 Instead, we dream up countless programs that treat poverty like a problem we have to sneak up on.
 We aim to lift our neighbors out of traps we can’t see, but that they can define with sublime precision.